 Various statutory liens are contained in Chapter 514 of Minnesota Statutes, including mechanic's liens, some agricultural liens, some personal property liens, and medical assistance liens.
 Judgment liens are discussed in Minn.
 Stat. § 548.09.

-Tax liens are covered in various tax statutes.
+Tax liens are covered in various Minnesota and federal tax statutes.

 What does it mean to “perfect” a lien?